zackedds/vibejack/README.md

 - Double Down is available on initial hand only
 - No splits or insurance available in this MVP version
 - Aces are valued as 1 or 11 automatically for optimal score
+- Each round bets $50.
+Doubling increases bet to $100
+- Bankroll starts at $1,000 and resets on page reload
+- Wins pay 1:1, pushes return your bet

 ## Tech Stack